core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Clarified response revalidation.

 * Clarified limitations and peculiarities when using proxies.

+* Discussed the case of group request sent to multiple proxies at once.

 * Clarified use of the CoAP NoSec mode.